-Goals Key Performance Measures (Frequency) Provide workers' compensation Track number of available accounts and report on insurance for at least 50% of percentage covered.
-(Quarterly) eligible voluntary accounts.
-Achieve at least a 95% positive • Percentage of positive responses and average score on the response rate on the annual annual customer survey.
-(Annually) policyholder survey. • Interviews and customer comments.
-(As Needed) • Process cycle times.
-(Weekly) Financial records will reflect a • Actuarial Review.
-(Annually) cumulative net gain in assets over • Independent Financial Audit.
-(Annually) the period of FY 2006 to FY 2011.
-Lead the state in Workers' • Track number and amounts of fines.
-(Weekly) Compensation Commission compliance.
-The annual administrative cost • Administrative cost ratio.
-(Quarterly) ratio will not exceed the average for the last five years.
+Goals Key Performance Measures (Frequency)

+The State Accident Fund will Track number of available accounts and report on

+provide workers' compensation percentage covered.
+(Quarterly)

+insurance coverage for at least

+50% of eligible governmental

+entities.

+Maintain greater than 95% • Percentage of positive responses and average score on the

+positive response rate on the annual customer survey.
+(Annually)

+annual policyholder survey. • Interviews and customer comments.
+(As Needed)

+• Process cycle times.
+(Weekly)

+The Fund's financial records will • Actuarial Review.
+(Annually)

+reflect a cumulative net gain in • Independent Financial Audit.
+(Annually)

+assets over the period from Fiscal

+Year 2010 to Fiscal Year 2015.

+Be a leader in South Carolina WC • Track number and amounts of fines.
+(Weekly)

+rule and regulation compliance.

+The annual administration cost • Administrative cost ratio.
+(Quarterly)

+ratio will not exceed the industry

+average.

-- 1.5 The agency's senior leaders believe feedback is an essential component in creating an environment in which continuous improvement and open communications are a way of life.
+1.5 The agency's senior leaders believe feedback is an essential component in creating an environment in which continuous improvement and open communications are a way of life.
 They compare organizational performance with either industry standards or historical data to determine progress relative to the agency's goals.
 They also use interviews and comments submitted by the staff on the annual Employee Satisfaction Survey to evaluate leadership effectiveness in the organization.
 All of this information is communicated to the staff through the distribution of minutes from team meetings, the agency's Strategic Plan, the distribution and posting of weekly performance indicators, training, and monthly staff meetings.
 When a discrepancy is noted, the management team conducts an analysis to determine root causes.
-Based on the data collected, the management team develops and implements an appropriate intervention. - 1.6 The agency gathers information from a variety of sources to determine customer, stakeholder, and public concerns.
+Based on the data collected, the management team develops and implements an appropriate intervention.

+- 1.6 The agency gathers information from a variety of sources to determine customer, stakeholder, and public concerns.
 Leaders review pending legislation, news reports, and industry data to determine areas of emphasis.
-This information is always used when evaluating proposed changes.

-- 1.7 Senior leaders strongly support education and participation in professional development programs.
+This information is always used when evaluating proposed changes. - 1.7 Senior leaders strongly support education and participation in professional development programs.
 Each employee's yearly evaluation includes a Professional Development Plan for the next year. - 1.8 Senior leaders review monthly statistics and identify performance issues at the weekly management meeting.
 Supervisors discuss relevant issues with staff. - 1.9 Senior leaders attend American Association of State Compensation Insurance Funds (AASCIF) and other Educational Seminars to remain current on issues influencing the industry.
 Senior leaders participate in the strategic planning process and are responsible for developing and implementing the objectives.
 Senior leaders assist in the development of the annual training plan to ensure training sessions are conducted to meet agency needs. - 1.10 Outstanding employee performance is recognized by senior management at monthly General Staff meetings.
 Educational or professional accomplishments are also recognized.
 Through a point system, performance indicators are reviewed and Business and Support Teams of the Quarter are selected and recognized.
 An employee of the year is selected annually and is recognized during Employee Appreciation Day activities. - 1.11 The agency supports the community through participation in the annual United Way Campaign, the Community Health Charities, sponsoring blood drives, and its recycling program.